 On the Credo’s 70th anniversary in 2013, Chairman and CEO Alex Gorsky launched another session of Credo Challenges to nurture a discussion on how Our Credo defines the company in modern times.

 To underscore its importance to Johnson & Johnson, an 8-foot-tall engraved version (shown above) sits in the lobby of company headquarters in New Brunswick, New Jersey.
-Made of limestone, it weighs an estimated 30,000 pounds!
+Made of quartz stone and limestone, it weighs an estimated 6 tons!

 In 1997, then-Chairman and CEO Ralph S. Larsen collected 65 copies of Our Credo from various countries and had them printed in a single volume (shown above).
 His goal was to show how the philosophy is a force for uniting Johnson & Johnson as a worldwide organization.